 Analyzing a Car CrashAt a stoplight, a large truck (3000 kg) collides with a motionless small car (1200 kg).
 The truck comes to an instantaneous stop; the car slides straight ahead, coming to a stop after sliding 10 meters.
 The measured coefficient of friction between the car’s tires and the road was 0.62.
 How fast was the truck moving at the moment of impact?

 StrategyAt first it may seem we don’t have enough information to solve this problem.
 Although we know the initial speed of the car, we don’t know the speed of the truck (indeed, that’s what we’re asked to find), so we don’t know the initial momentum of the system.
 Similarly, we know the final speed of the truck, but not the speed of the car immediately after impact.
 The fact that the car eventually slid to a speed of zero doesn’t help with the final momentum, since an external friction force caused that.
 Nor can we calculate an impulse, since we don’t know the collision time, or the amount of time the car slid before stopping.
 A useful strategy is to impose a restriction on the analysis.

 Suppose we define a system consisting of just the truck and the car.
 The momentum of this system isn’t conserved, because of the friction between the car and the road.
 But if we could find the speed of the car the instant after impact—before friction had any measurable effect on the car—then we could consider the momentum of the system to be conserved, with that restriction.

 Can we find the final speed of the car?
-Yes; we invoke the work-kinetic energy theorem.
+Yes; we invoke the work-energy theorem.

 SolutionFirst, define some variables.
 Let: